The Tyger- William Blake- Poem Summary

 Dare frame thy fearful symmetry?

-POEM SUMMARY:
+POEM SUMMARY: The Tyger Poem Summary

 In the first stanza, he pictures the tiger in a forest at night.
-He portrays its vibrant colour in the mid of a dark woods.
-He questions to it (the Tiger), who created such a majestic body feature of it, “fearfull symmetry”.
+He portrays its vibrant colour in the mid of dark woods.
+He questions to it (the Tiger), who created such a majestic body feature of it, “fearful symmetry”.
 He also states that the creator must be with immortal hands and eyes to have such ability.

 In the second stanza, the poet questions the inspiration of the creator.
-He focuses in the fiery eyes of the tiger.
+He focuses on the fiery eyes of the tiger.
 The poet is astonished by its color and stature.
 He questions, which wings did aspire him to create such a wonder and what type of hand has the power to seize such ‘fire’.

 In the fourth stanza, he astonishes the metal work techniques that the creator has used in its (Tiger) production.
-With the terms he has used like, ‘hammer, chain, anvil’ one could get the idea of the poet relating the creator with smith qualities, this maybe because of the steel power of the tiger.
+With the terms he has used like, ‘hammer, chain, anvil’ one could get the idea of the poet relating the creator with smith qualities, this may be because of the steel power of the tiger.
 He connects the process of it (creation) with dreadfulness and terror.

 In the fifth stanza, he goes a step higher.
-He asks whether the God would look at his splendid creation which is shining in the dark as the stars from heaven water(v) like spikes and tears.
-He questions with such amazement, is it he who made the innocent lamb created the furious Tiger.
+He asks whether God would look at his splendid creation which is shining in the dark as the stars from heaven water(v) like spikes and tears.
+He questions with such amazement, is it he who made the innocent lamb created the furious Tiger?

 The sixth stanza is the repetition of stanza I, but with a slight difference.
-He who addressed the creator in the first stanza is now praising the bravery of him to create such a magnificent, ferocious yet exquisite creature.
+He who addressed the creator in the first stanza is now praising his bravery of him to create such a magnificent, ferocious yet exquisite creature.

 Recent Posts